hgyxbll/cheat/README.md

  is done here with `-I .`.
 Then you have to make `__BASE_FILE__` point to the test suite, by using `-D __BASE_FILE__=\"tests.c\"` or such, if the compiler does not.
-The reason is related to the previous oddity and is in section 2.3.
+The reason is related to the previous oddity and again found in section 2.3.

-The resulting executable runs tests in a security harness if possible, so the suite does not crash if one of its tests does.
+The resulting executable runs tests in a security harness if possible, so the suite does not crash or hang if one of its tests does.

-	[user@computer project]$ ./tests
+	[user@computer:project]$ ./tests
 	..:..??..!..
 	---
 	tests.c:87: assertion in 'philosophy_never_worked' failed: 'heap == stack'